-Action How

-Managers and Provide the training

-supervisors will ensure required to implement

-they do not treat any the Single Equality

-colleague less Policy.

-favourably because of Ensure that all

-a Protected employees and

-Characteristic by trainees will have direct

-denying them access to training and

-promotion or training development

-opportunities or by regardless of whether

-applying criteria which they posses a Protected

-disadvantages or Characteristic.

-prevents employees Provide choice, access

-from applying because and quality of services

-they cannot meet that that meet the diverse

-criteria needs of the community in which we Employees on maternity leave will be afforded work. the same rights to promotion and career development opportunities as male counterparts Employees who suffer from a disability should not be placed at a disadvantage in respect of training and promotion opportunities Part time employees will not be excluded from training and development opportunities simply because they work part-time
+Action How Managers and supervisors will ensure they do not treat any colleague less favourably because of a Protected Characteristic by denying them promotion or training opportunities or by applying criteria which disadvantages or prevents employees from applying because they cannot meet that criteria Employees on maternity leave will be afforded the same rights to promotion and career development opportunities as male counterparts Employees who suffer from a disability should not be placed at a disadvantage in respect of training and promotion opportunities Part time employees will not be excluded from training and development opportunities simply because they work part-time Provide the training required to implement the Single Equality Policy.
+Ensure that all employees and trainees will have direct access to training and development regardless of whether they posses a Protected Characteristic.
+Provide choice, access and quality of services that meet the diverse needs of the community in which we work.